-The following is a suggested sequence for a 50 clock hour placement that should be helpful to both candidates and cooperating teachers and Supervisors.
-However, individual timelines may be slightly different.
-As candidates already hold initial certification, candidates will be expected to take on more responsibilities at a quicker rate.
+The following is a suggested sequence for 8-week placements that should be helpful to both candidates and cooperating teachers.
+However, individual timelines may be slightly different (e.g., Helen Johnson Fredonia-Hamburg Interns or full semester placements).
+The second student teaching assignment/second half of the placement will also alter from this suggested sequence because candidates will be expected to take on more responsibilities at a quicker rate.

+Weeks 1 and 2: Limited Responsibilities

-Week 1: Moderate Responsibilities Teacher Candidate Cooperating Teacher Become acquainted with classroom rules, daily routines, offer assistance from the first day.
-Although the cooperating teacher has full responsibility for planning and conducting the class, the student teacher should be given as many responsibilities as the teacher deems appropriate.
+Teacher Candidate Cooperating Teacher

+Become acquainted with classroom rules, daily routines, offer assistance from the first day.
+Although the cooperating teacher has full responsibility for planning and conducting the class, the student teacher should be given as

+many responsibilities as the teacher deems appropriate.
 Learn names of students and school personnel.
-The cooperating teacher sets standards for lesson plan deadlines and guidelines.
+The cooperating teacher sets standards for lesson plan format, deadlines and guidelines.
 Participate in professional activities (meetings, orientations, staff development, etc.).
 Schedule time each day to talk.
 Communication is the key to success.
 Assist in daily routine (distribution of materials, attendance, and movement from locations).
 Inform the Clinical Field Supervisor if there are any concerns that need to be addressed.
+Assist cooperating teacher in responding to the needs of individual pupils.
+Assist the student teacher in beginning actual teaching.
+(Start with small groups, co-teaching, etc.).
+Become more aware of individual learning needs of the students.
+Write detailed lesson plans for any instruction provided.
+Establish goals with the cooperating teacher and discuss with the Clinical Field Supervisor.
+Debrief daily with the cooperating teacher and discuss performance (strengths and areas upon which to improve).
+Schedule First Formative Observation and post conference with Clinical Field Supervisor.